LeoNatan/DetoxInstruments/Documentation/Preferences_Profiling.md

 ### Performance

 The **Record performance** preference controls whether performance samples are collected during profiling.
-Disable this if you want to focus on other instruments, such as network, events or React Native profiling.
+Disable this if you want to focus on other instruments, such as network, events or activity recording.

 ### Threads